Aged Care Blog

 • Highlighting your qualifications and how you have actively put these into practice.
 Simply listing your qualifications won’t be as effective.

 • Mentioning skills and knowledge you have developed because of your current work or voluntary experience.
-This will show you’re proactive in personal development and are eager to learn.
+This will show you’re proactive in personal development and eager to learn.

 • Stating what you are looking for.
 Not necessarily salary wise, but you can talk about what you’re looking to get out of a new aged care role.
 Think about how this new position will benefit your career journey, as well as to the home you’re applying for.